-One of a few divided cities in a World, Mostar still tells a story of the two nations, two religions and one bridge the symbolises their unity.
-Its turbulent history is still present in the people’s lives and their hearts.
-Visiting Mostar isn’t just about the great sights and the food, it’s also about eye-opening and humbling experience witnessing the lives of locals, the division and the unity.
-One Day in Mostar, despite being short, is going to leave you with the strong impressions, full stomach and a bag full of authentic souvenirs.
+One of the few divided cities in the world, Mostar still tells a story of two nations, two religions and one bridge that symbolizes their unity.
+Its turbulent history is still present in the lives and hearts of the people who live there.
+Visiting Mostar isn’t just about the great sights and the food, it’s also about the eye-opening and humbling experience of witnessing the lives of the locals, both in their division and in their unity.
+One day in Mostar, while short, is going to leave you with strong impressions, a full stomach and a bag full of authentic souvenirs.

 What’s the best time to visit Mostar?

-I would say spring or autumn.
-The city in the winter can seem a bit grey and empty which is fine if you want to skip all the crowd.
-Summer, on the other hand can be insanely hot, with the temperatures hitting close to 40C.
+The best time to visit Mostar would be either spring or autumn.
+In the winter, the town can seem a bit grey and empty, but on the plus side there are no crowds.
+Summer, on the other hand, can be insanely hot, with temperatures hitting close to 40°C (104°F).

 What’s good to know about Mostar?

 While it is officially a city in Bosnia and Herzegovina, Mostar lies at the crossroads of two ethnicities and religions – the Muslim Bosnia and the Catholic Herzegovina.
 Because of that, the city itself represents the clash between the East and the West.
 Today, religious tensions are still evident, especially in over-sized religious buildings and symbols.
 The Ottoman influence can be seen in the World Heritage-listed Old Town where the 16th century Old Bridge spans the clear waters of the Neretva river.

 Follow this guide and make the best of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Mostar.

 Grab a Turkish Coffee to Wake You Up!